Categories

 We stayed five years in Greece.

-Thanks to the National Technical Diploma that I had obtained in South Africa, I was now working for a living in various places as a technician, but I had no peace within me:
+Thanks to the National Technical Diploma that I had obtained in South Africa, I was now working for a living in various places as a technical engineer, but I had no peace within me:

 They were bound for hell, and I had to warn them!

-How could one not shout « FIRE!
-FIRE! » to the inhabitants of a building, whose ground floor was already on fire?
+How could one not shout « Fire!
+Fire! » to those who are enjoying their life on a tall skyscraper whose ground floor was already on fire?

-So, I did all that I could to let people know of Jesus’ words, but to no avail:
+So, I did all that I could to let people know of Jesus’ warnings but to no avail:

 I was utterly frustrated.

-So, I took my wife and my then three children and moved back to the Congo, where people are much more open to hear the gospel.
+So, I took my wife and the three children that we then had, and moved back to the Congo, where people are much more open to hear the gospel.

-Anne and I worked at my parents’ business, and on Sundays we were working on opening a “mission” deep into the bush.
+Anne and I worked at my parents’ business, and on Sundays we were working on opening a “mission” deep into the African forrest.

-With the money we earned we bought a large piece of the forest, made a road to get there, and we were about to start building when an American mining company warned me that the piece of land that I had bought was part of their land which they had already bought years before…
+With the money we earned we bought a large piece of the forest, made a road to get there, and we were about to start building when an American mining company warned me that this piece of land that I had bought was actually part of their land which they had already purchased years before…

 Their papers and maps were not lying…